Louis-Aime/calendrical-javascript/README.md

 The author specifies the switching date at instatiation.

 ### FrenchRevCalendar
-The **FrenchRevCalendar** instantied class defines the calendar used under the French revolution, with the week replaced by the decade.
+The **FrenchRevCalendar** exported class defines the calendar used under the French revolution, with the week replaced by the decade.
 This version uses a specific solar intercalation algorithm.
 This calendar conforms to the officiel French calendar from 1992 to 1805.

 ### Intantiations
 The above mentionned calendar classes are intantiated in the following calendar objects that can be used with *ExtDate* and *ExtDateTimeFormat*: